Kimberly Powell (department head)

-Engaging a variety of spiritual traditions (e.g. Christianity, Judaism, Islam, Buddhism, Taoism, Wicca, New Ageism), this course explores the relationship between communication, U.S. American popular culture, and the constitution of spiritual practice.
-Throughout the course, students study how popular spiritual texts contribute to the creation and maintenance of self, other, and spiritual ideologies.
-Offered alternate years.
+Engaging a variety of traditions (e.g. Christianity, Judaism, Islam, Buddhism, Taoism, Wicca, New Ageism), Rhetoric of Spirituality explores the relationship between communication, U.S. American popular culture, and spiritual practice.
+Utilizing the fundamentals of rhetorical analysis--close textual reading, thematic interpretation, and critical judgment--the course examines the role of religion and spirituality in public dialogue.
+Throughout the course, students study how popular spiritual texts like political speeches, feature films, television shows, and written works contribute to the communicative creation, maintenance, and reconceptualization of self, other, and spiritual ideologies.

 This course examines the intersection of rhetoric, identity formation, and cultural contexts.
 During the course of the semester, students explore the way in which active human agents employ everyday rhetorical texts (e.g. conversation, instant messaging, fashion, home decor, music, art) as a means of constituting, negotiating, and transforming the cultures and communities in which they live.
 The course provides a variety of theoretical frameworks for understanding everyday human interaction as significant meaning-making event and active site of the rhetorical performance of self, other, power, authority and place.

 A study of the purposes, types, processes, and behavioral dynamics of small group interaction.
 Covers theory and research with special attention to the dynamics, leadership, and the task dimensions of groups.
 Each student participates in several groups.